Big and Tall Golf Pullovers: 1/4 Zip Fit & Size Guide

 Can those larger sizes still move, layer, and look clean in a golf setting?

 This is not a general big and tall fit guide.
-It is a planning guide for brands, golf clubs, resort buyers, and private label teams deciding whether extended sizes belong in a golf 1/4 zip pullover program, which sizes should be tested first, and how to avoid turning better size coverage into unnecessary SKU risk.
+It is a planning guide for brands, golf clubs, resort buyers, tournament organizers, and private label teams deciding whether extended sizes belong in a golf 1/4 zip pullover program, which sizes should be tested first, and how to avoid turning better size coverage into unnecessary SKU risk.

 In practical terms, brands should start with customer size data, decide whether Big sizes, Tall sizes, or both are needed, limit the first run to core colors, and test at least one extended-size sample over a polo before bulk production.